giovancombo/DLA-Labs/README.md

 ## Laboratory 1: Exploring Residual Connections through image classification

-### Exercise 1-2: Implementing MLP and CNN for Image Classification on MNIST
+### Exercise 1: Implementing MLP and CNN for Image Classification on MNIST and CIFAR10
 #### Implementation

 ### Exercise 2.1: Explaining why Residual Connections are so effective